-Pittsburgh has the largest number of public stairways in the country, nearly 800 more than Los Angeles, San Francisco, and Seattle.
-Built during the city's population heyday as a cost-effective measure to move 700,000 people from their homes on the hills to the mills lining the three rivers, city steps offered a free and efficient way to get around.
-This course will provide a historical overview of the city's outdoor stairways and the residents who used them, illustrate the various construction styles, and provide an update on the condition of the city's steps.
+DAY Pittsburgh has the largest number of public stairways in the country, more than Los Angeles, San Francisco, and Seattle.
+Built during the city's population heyday as a costeffective measure to move 700,000 people from their homes on the hills to the mills lining the three rivers, city steps offered a free and efficient way to get around.
+This course will provide a historical overview of the city's 900+ outdoor stairways and the residents who used them, illustrate the various construction styles, and provide an update on how the city is working to preserve them.